pgcrumley/Projects/TJBot_Drives/README.md

 A soldering iron and some basic electronic experience will help with this project but with care this can be done as a first experience with both.

+For this project a wireless headset is recommended rather than the simple USB microphone as noise from the vehicle can interfere with the voice commends.
+In the video below a wireless headset was used.

+You can also use a wired headset if you don't mind having to stay close to the vehicle.

 #### Materials Needed:

 1. TJBot
 2. A suitable RC vehicle (ones that use two 1.5 volt batteries are preferred)
 3. Soldering iron and solder
 4. Several proto-board jumpers (one end will be cut off)
+5. Wireless headset (rather than simple USB microphone)

 Once you have the RC vehicle you can look inside the controller to gain a better understanding of what